-This is especially prevalent among kids and teenagers.
-They could be more embarrassed of wearing supports than having crooked teeth.
+- This is especially prevalent among kids and teenagers.
+They could be more embarrassed by wearing supports than having crooked teeth.
 This is because most young ones are afraid of looking different from their peers, as this makes them vulnerable to bullying and teasing.
 This is why you need to let your child know that this fear is groundless.

-Have them sit down and explain to them that going through with the treatment now will make them look nicer for the rest of their life.
+- Have them sit down and explain to them that going through with the treatment now will make them look nicer for the rest of their life.
 Also, have them realize that there are plenty of other kids who wear supports in their school too.
 You could also make the idea to wear brackets appealing by revealing to them that they have the option to customize their supports using accessories.
 This will make the concept seem like fun.

-The only time you may experience discomfort is during adjustments.
+- The only time you may experience discomfort is during adjustments.
 At this time, you might experience some pain and tenderness.
 It is nothing too serious, and some over the counter medication will help.

 3. Previous Bad Experience

-If an individual had a less than pleasurable experience at the orthodontist when they were younger, it is likely that this will have an influence on their future interactions with the orthodontist.
+- If an individual had a less than pleasurable experience at the orthodontist when they were younger, it is likely that this will have an influence on their future interactions with the orthodontist.
 While this kind of ingrained phobia is difficult to overcome, seeking out an experienced orthodontist will help alleviate uncertainty.

 4. Being Clueless

 - Therefore, let your orthodontist know about your worries and then let them explain the procedure to you.
 When you know what a particular instrument or tool does, your anxiety will fade.
 This breakdown of the process typically occurs during a consultation, the day before your treatment is done.

 5. Afraid of Having Food Stuck

-This is a real concern, especially among children.
+- This is a real concern, especially among children.
 Just having food on their teeth can cause serious damage to their ‘cred’ in school.
 Kids take these things seriously.
-So if your child is avoiding this treatment because of such reasons, have them understand that people with supports have the same probability of having food stuck in their teeth as those without.
+So if your child is avoiding this treatment because of such reasons, have them understand that those with supports have the same probability of having food stuck in their teeth as those without.

-But to reinforce that they have nothing to be afraid of, you can get the kid a pocket mirror and pack their toothbrush for them as they leave for school.
+- But to reinforce that they have nothing to be afraid of, you can get the kid a pocket mirror and pack their toothbrush for them as they leave for school.
 This will help reassure them that their reputation will remain safe.
 As an adult who needs supports, you could consider the same too.
 For optimum oral health, always carry your toothbrush with you and brush after meals.
 This will give you all the reassurance you need.

 - So you need to prepare yourself mentally for the new contraptions you are about to have for an extended period.
 Remember that a year or two is nothing compared to over 50 years of a perfect smile.

-The office of Dr. Adam Schulhof, the premier New York orthodontist and leader of lingual braces understands that a lot of people, both adults, and children, are scared of orthodontic treatment.
+The office of Doctor Adam Schulhof, the premier New York orthodontist and leader of lingual braces understands that a lot of people, both adults, and children, are scared of orthodontic treatment.
 We will listen to your concerns and soothe your worries and fear.